 When we purchased our house back in 2012 I was so excited to take an on a project.
-The house was a well made house that was built the 1960’s in a very nice road.
+The house was a well-made house which was built the 1960’s and in a very nice road.
 I remember my Mum saying she loved this road when I was younger!
 We were so lucky when we purchased it and I really do believe in fate.

 This room has been renovated twice!
 We did a quick one not long after we moved in as it still had the original 1960’s wooden kitchen in!
 Back in July 2016 we gave the kitchen a really nice renovation.
 Bright airy units with wooden style worktop, we boarded up a doorway so we were able to fill one side of the kitchen with units.
 It’s still a small kitchen but we’ve made the most of all the spaces we can.

 Have a look at the full kitchen renovation blog post or the video tour

 This has been our most recent renovation and one that we are super proud of.
 It has ticked every box for our family and we’ve fitted so much into the garden.
 It’s a very relaxing space and one I can’t wait to keep adding to and watch it develop throughout the seasons.